Mechanical Technician - Elevating Devices - 484 - 684

 - Installation, maintenance and servicing elevating devices

 - Build an understanding of elevating device electrical, mechanical and hydraulics systems

-- Graduates of this integrated technician-apprenticeship program are exempt with the Ministry of Labour, Training and Skills Development, from all three levels of the in-school training portion of the Elevating Devices Mechanic apprenticeship program (636E).
+- Graduates of this integrated technician-apprenticeship program are exempt with the Ministry of Labour, Training and Skills Development, from all of the in-school training portion of the Elevating Devices Mechanic apprenticeship program (636E).

 - Blended theory classes that are face-to-face and on-line.

 - History of elevating devices